36 hours in Mexico City: A guide to Mexico’s misunderstood capital

 Capital Suites Luxury Residences & Offices

 Gosh, this place, you guys!
-It’s super spacious, modern, the staff is so helpful and it’s cheap!
+It’s super spacious, and modern, the staff is so helpful and it’s cheap!
 It’s located in Roma, close to nice restaurants and sights.
 Click here to see the latest prices.

 Mexico City